 TimeTools SR series of stratum 1 GPS network time servers obtain very accurate time from external time references, such as GPS and LF radio.
 The devices utilise the supplied timing information to precisely synchronise a computers internal real-time clock.

-SR Series GPS NTP Server can utilise GPS or LF radio references and sync many thousands of clients.
+TimeTools NTP network time appliances can utilise GPS or LF radio references and sync many thousands of clients.

 Many other network devices can utilise the NTP protocol, including CCTV systems, routers, telephone systems and digital clocks.
 TimeTools digital wall clocks can utilise the NTP protocol over a network to provide a synchronised time display.
 The clocks synchronise to a master clock NTP server so that multiple display all show the same correct time.